Jobinb7/Car_resale_price_prediction/README.md

          Results:      Using Feature selection more than 40 features were selected .Out of this ,the most  dominated features are the  Car various models , Car various makers respectively.
-More than 55 features were not selected which comprises car models,makers,extra specifications etc
+More than 55 features were not selected which comprises car models,makers,extra specifications etc.
           Here intially regression models based on raw ex_showroom_ price  as traget variable  and regression models  based on lograthm of raw ex_showroon _price as             target variable .Creating two models was due to the very high skewness of ex_showroom_price .But lograthmic regression model make predictions with high error compared to the raw regression model.